bgthunder/website-tharkavi/README.md

 ## Copyright

-The following contents of the webpage is under copyright.
+The following contents of the webpage are under copyright.

 - **PDF Files**: All the pdf files of this repository is under copyright.
 - **Image Files**: All the images and picture are copyrighted.

-All the above files are highly copyrigted by their respective owners.
+All the above files are highly copyrighted by their respective owners.
 Please [Contact](#contact) them to use it legally.

 ## License